 If you decide to place your dog in the cargo hold, you’ll have to think about the weather.
 Airlines have restrictions on when dogs can fly in the cargo hold, forbidding dogs to be in the cargo when temperatures are too hot or too cold.
 Before you book your ticket, consider the flight times.
 In the summer, select early morning or evening flights so that the heat won’t be a factor.
 In the winter, pick afternoon flights when temperatures are warmest.
 If you can, avoid connecting flights where your dog could be sitting on the tarmac for hours, exposed to the elements.

-Bottom line, if you want your furry best friend to fly with you, it’ll take a bit more work and know-how than traveling with a human best friend.
+Bottom line, if you want your furry best friend to join you on those cheap flights you just booked, it’ll take a bit more work and know-how than traveling with a human best friend!
 As it can vary from airline to airline, their rules and regulations should be your first point of reference before you can figure out if your dog is fit to fly.